ocaml-flambda/flambda-backend/HACKING.md

 ## Bootstrapping the ocaml subtree

 This can be done following the usual upstream procedures, working entirely within the `ocaml/` subdirectory.
-Thoroughly clean the tree (e.g. `git clean -dfx`), go into `ocaml/`, then run the upstream configure script.
+Thoroughly clean the tree (e.g. `git clean -dfX`), go into `ocaml/`, then run the upstream configure script.
 After that perform the bootstrap (e.g.
 `make world` followed by `make bootstrap`).
 Before recompiling the Flambda backend as normal it would be advisable to clean the whole tree again.